 Dr. Sucandy adds that patients should not be afraid to ask their liver surgeons or specialists about the number of cases of a particular operation they perform per year and their overall outcomes.

 While research has proven the advantages of minimally invasive liver surgery, this is not something most patients are aware of.
 Some of them may think that an open liver operation is preferable because they mistakenly believe the surgeon can see and use his or her hands better.
-However, the da Vinci Surgical System, the surgical robot that Dr. Sucandy and Dr. Rosemurgy use for their minimally invasive liver operations, magnifies the surgical site.
+However, the da Vinci Surgical System, the surgical robot that Dr. Sucandy uses for his minimally invasive liver operations, magnifies the surgical site.
 This allows them to see better than with the naked eye.
 The robot seamlessly translates their hand and wrist movements to the tiny instruments placed where the procedure is happening.
 When minimally invasive liver surgery is performed by an expert liver, gallbladder and biliary surgeon, the outcomes are superior to an open liver surgery.

 Outstanding Outcomes for Liver Resection at the Digestive Institute Tampa